A woman holding a glass of alcohol and making a thumbs down gesture

 • Exercise regularly.
 Engaging in consistent physical activity can enhance circulation, support cardiovascular health, and help in managing body weight.

 • Avoid over-the-counter painkillers.
-Regular intake of NSAIDs can cause additional liver strain.
+Regular intake of NSAIDS can cause additional liver strain.

 • Mindfulness and meditation.
 Chronic alcohol use can lead to anxiety and stress.
 Practices like meditation, deep breathing exercises, and yoga support mental recovery and resilience.